woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

-.. _intro.installation.ubuntu.packages:
+.. _install.ubuntu.packages:

 Installing packages on Ubuntu
 =============================

 This page describes how to perform a package installation of **Boundless Suite** |version| on Ubuntu Linux.

-.. note:: For upgrades, see the below section on :ref:`Upgrading <intro.installation.ubuntu.packages.upgrade>`.
+.. note:: For upgrades, see the below section on :ref:`Upgrading <install.ubuntu.packages.upgrade>`.

 .. include:: include/sysreq.txt

-.. _intro.installation.ubuntu.packages.install:
+.. _install.ubuntu.packages.install:

 New installation
 ----------------

 This section describes how to perform a clean package installation of **Boundless Suite** |version| on Ubuntu Linux.

-See the :ref:`intro.installation.ubuntu.packages.list` for details about the possible packages to install.
+See the :ref:`install.ubuntu.packages.list` for details about the possible packages to install.

 .. warning:: Mixing repositories is not recommended.
 If you already have a community (non-Boundless) repository that contains some of the components of Boundless Suite (such as PostgreSQL) please remove them before installing Boundless Suite.